-Canada's Pan-Canadian emission reduction targets still match the Harper-era target for 2030 (30%).
+Canada's Pan-Canadian Framework (PCF) emission reduction targets still match the Harper-era target for 2030 (30% below 2005 levels.)
 However, according to Article 4 of the Paris Agreement, it is possible to strengthen the targets

-If Canada follows the path of our targets, Canada's cumulative emissions will exceed the population-based share of the global carbon budget for remaining under 2 degrees C before 2025 and under 3 degrees C before 2050.
+If Canada follows the path of our targets, Canada's cumulative emissions will exceed the population-based share of the global carbon budget for remaining under 1.5 degrees C before 2025.

-In 2011, Canada's per-capita emissions were higher than those of the US, Russia and most other developed countries (for some reason, WRI did not include Australia).
+In 2016, Canada's annual per-capita emissions (20 tonnes) were higher than those of the US, Russia and most other developed countries (for some reason, WRI did not include Australia).

 Canada intends to use a “net-net” approach to account for LULUCF emissions and a production approach to account for harvested wood products.
 Accounting for Harvested Wood Products (HWPs) must be performed in a consistent and compatible manner across countries so that accounting of imported and exported HWPs is complete and emissions are not excluded from inventories.
 It excludes emissions from natural disturbances (e.g. forest fires and insect outbreaks).

 In its INDC communication, Canada does not quantify the impact of these accounting rules on the emissions level for compliance in 2030.
 According to our best estimate based on available data, the net-net accounting approach will generate 126 MtCO2e of credits for Canada in 2030 (see assumptions for further details).
 Using LULUCF credits weakens the INDC, as these credits can be used to offset emissions increases in other sectors such as energy and industry.
 We estimate this target is a reduction of 13% below 2005 levels of industrial GHG emissions.
 This is equivalent to an increase of 8% above 1990 levels.